-The COVID-19 emergency is rapidly evolving.
-Government advice is being updated constantly.
+The COVID-19 pandemic is evolving and Government advice is being updated constantly.
 The following information is a guideline only.
 Please check government websites for the latest information or call COVID Hotline –1800 020 080.

-The RACGP has recommended that GPs should not treat or test patients suspected of COVID-19 unless they wear appropriate Personal Protective Equipment (PPE) which is in too short a supply to wear routinely, so if we are concerned you are a suspect case, we are going to direct you to either Royal North Shore Hospital (if you are very unwell) or to a collection centre for testing.
+The RACGP has recommended that GPs should not treat or test patients suspected of COVID-19 unless they wear appropriate Personal Protective Equipment (PPE) which is in limited supply to wear routinely, so if we are concerned you are a suspect case, we may direct you to either hospital (if you are very unwell) or to a collection centre for testing.
 Testing is available now at several locations with results usually within 24 hrs.

 We are offering a telephone or video consultation service for consultations.
 It is safe to visit our clinic for a face-to-face consultation.
 We have implemented infection control and social distancing measures.
 You should not ignore your regular health needs.

 If you identify as having any respiratory infection symptoms on arrival at reception we will ask you to wait outside until called, to wear a mask and then call you in to an isolation room once the doctor is available.
 If are at high risk of the infection we may not be able to see you but will direct you to the correct health provider.

 You are considered to be at higher risk if you have had Close Contact with a COVID -19 positive person (15 minutes face to face contact or more than 2 hours in the same room, from 24 hours prior to the onset of their symptoms).

 Most people are able to wear a mask safely.
 The few accepted exceptions are:

 1. Toddlers under 2 years of age and babies as masks can be a choking hazard

 2. Children under 12 years of age if they cannot handle it safely